fullstackdeveloper007/React/basic.md

 ```

 # Question 3.
 What are React Portals?
-Great one 👌 — React Portals is a favorite interview question.
+React Portals let you render children into a DOM node outside the parent hierarchy, useful for modals, tooltips, and dropdowns, while still preserving React’s component structure.

 ### **What are React Portals?**
 A **Portal** lets you render a React component’s children **into a different place in the DOM tree** than its parent component.